Clark Bishop: Playing career

 In October 13, 2020, Bishop signed a one-year extension with the Hurricanes.
 After attending the Hurricanes training camp for the delayed 2020–21 season, Bishop failed to make the roster and was placed on waivers.
 On January 12, 2021, he was traded by Carolina to the Ottawa Senators in exchange for Maxime Lajoie.
 He was directly assigned to join AHL affiliate, the Belleville Senators.
 Bishop was recalled to Ottawa on March 1.
 He made his debut for the Senators on March 12, 2021, against the Edmonton Oilers.
 On April 9, 2021, Bishop was again placed on waivers.
 He finished the season playing in thirteen games with Ottawa, registering three points.

 On May 21, 2021, Bishop was re-signed by the Senators to a one-year, two-way contract extension.
 During the Senators training camp, Bishop suffered an injury that kept him out of the lineup until November.
 He split the season between Ottawa and Belleville, playing in nine games with Ottawa, registering one point.

 As a free agent from the Senators, Bishop was signed to a one-year, two-way contract with the Calgary Flames on July 13, 2022.
 He spent the entirety of the season with Calgary's AHL affiliate, the Calgary Wranglers, scoring 11 goals and 23 points in 64 games.
 On October 24, 2022, Bishop was suspended for four games for an illegal cross-check in a game against the Colorado Eagles.
 On June 14, 2023 he signed a two-year two-way contract with the Flames.
 Bishop attended the Flames' 2023 training camp, but failed to make the roster.
 He was placed on a waivers, and after going unclaimed, assigned to the Wranglers to start the 2023–24 season.

+After four seasons within the Flames organization, Bishop left as a free agent and was signed to a one-year contract to continue in the AHL with the Syracuse Crunch, the primary affiliate to the Tampa Bay Lightning, on July 1, 2026.